Things To Do In Alligator Point Florida

 Alligator Harbor Aquatic Preserve

-This preserve is also perfect for hiking, biking, and picnicking.
+This preserve is also perfect for hiking, biking, wildlife viewing and picnicking.
 It is located near St. Marks Wildlife Refuge and also a popular destination for wildlife enthusiasts.

 This preserve is one of the world’s largest feeding grounds for the Kemp’s Ridley turtle, which is the rarest and most endangered of all marine sea turtles.
 You will also see blue crabs, jellyfish and other shellfish – all important sources of food.